Genogram Symbols

 Reproductive Symbols

-Reproductive Symbols and Parent-Child Relationships
+Reproductive Genogram Symbols and Parent-Child Relationships

 Parent-Child Relationships

-Parent-child relationships are represented with specific symbols, making family constructs clear and detailed.
+Parent-child relationships are represented with specific genogram relationship symbols, making family constructs clear and detailed.
 In the case of multiple births, like twins, triplets, and so on, the child links are joined together.
 Identical twins are denoted by a horizontal line between the children.
 If there was a stillbirth in the multiple births, the relevant stillbirth symbol is used with the joined child link.

 Adoption and Foster Relationships

-These relationships are depicted through specific lines and genogram symbols that differentiate biological children from those who are adopted or fostered.
+These relationships are depicted through specific lines and genogram relationship symbols that differentiate biological children from those who are adopted or fostered.
 Adoption is typically marked with a dashed vertical line from the parent to the child, while foster relationships might include additional markers.

 Edit this Template